wiretrustee/wiretrustee-examples/ecs-client-daemon/README.md

 # Wiretrustee client on ECS running as daemon on every EC2 instance
-This example allows you to test Wiretrustee client configured as a daemon set in ECS.
-This allows you to connect to EC2 running on private subnets without the need to open firewall rules or configure bastion servers.
+This example runs Wiretrustee client configured as a daemon set in ECS.

+This allows you to:

+* Connect to EC2 running on private subnets without the need to open firewall rules or configure bastion servers.
+* Have other internal services that are part of your Wiretrustee network accessible through this solution.

 ## Requirements
 * Terraform > 1.0